Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Conclusion and Future Work

 \section{Conclusion and Future Work}

-To the best of our knowledge, this work is the first application of trajectory optimization techniques to articulated tracked robots for terrain traversal.
-We present a planar RTI model that facilitates the configuration description of the robot interacting with the terrain.
-A novel HTO problem formulation, transcribed into a multi-objective NLP, is solved in real-time to generate motions with hybrid mode switching between driving and traversing.
+To the best of our knowledge, this work is the first application of TO techniques to articulated tracked robots for terrain traversal.
+We propose a planar RTC model to describe configuration and facilitate dimensionality reduction.
+A novel HTO formulation with a multi-objective cost function is presented, divided into subproblems to be solved in real-time with a receding horizon to generate motions with hybrid mode switching.
 In addition, a terrain traversal system containing map sampling, terrain simplification, HTO, and a tracking controller is designed and deployed.
-Our approach is validated on both simulated and physical platforms, outperforming human operator control in terms of motion smoothness, stability, and efficiency.
-Future work will focus on global path planning based on online mapping to further increase the autonomy of the system to perform full-stack autonomous navigation and complex tasks.
+The effectiveness of our approach is verified on simulated and physical platforms and demonstrated through comparative experiments showing advantages over expert operator control and the state-of-the-art method in terms of time and energy efficiency, stability, and motion smoothness.
+Future work will focus on global path planning based on online mapping to further improve system autonomy to perform full-stack autonomous navigation and complex tasks.